rfelli777/DS_ML_portfolio/README.md

 <span style='font-size:30px;'>Welcome!</span>

-This repository contains some projects from my Data science & Machine learning course as well as some others I do for work & fun.
+<br>This repository contains some projects from my Data science & Machine learning course as well as some others I do for work & fun.

 The repository will mostly focus on projects realating to:
 <ol>